 On your exceedingly great mercy, and on that alone, rests all my hope.

 “Late have I loved Thee.”
 In this famous excerpt from his Confessions (Lib.
 10, 26.
 37-29, 40: CSEL 33, 255-256), St. Augustine wrestles like Job with the problem of suffering, adversity, trial, and the sorrow that comes from God’s apparent absence in times of trouble.
-“Late have I loved you,” read on the Feast of St. Augustine, August 28, Augustine finds his peace on doing God’s will and being his servant.
+“Late have I loved you,” for the Feast of St. Augustine, August 28.
+Augustine finds his peace on doing God’s will and being his servant.
 This selection appears in the Roman Office of Readings for Wednesday of the eighth (8th) week in ordinary time with the accompanying biblical reading from Job 7:1-21.

 For more by St. Augustine of Hippo, visit his author page.